Class AbstractCompilerMojo

 Deprecated.

 Replaced by incrementalCompilation.
-A value of true in this old property is equivalent to "dependencies,sources,additions" in the new property, and a value of false is equivalent to "classes".
+A value of true in this old property is equivalent to "dependencies,sources,rebuild-on-add" in the new property, and a value of false is equivalent to "classes".

 Whether to enable/disable incremental compilation feature.